Preventive healthcare: Tertiary prevention

-Finally, tertiary prevention attempts to reduce the damage caused by symptomatic disease by focusing on mental, physical, and social rehabilitation.
-Unlike secondary prevention, which aims to prevent disability, the objective of tertiary prevention is to maximize the remaining capabilities and functions of an already disabled patient.
+Tertiary prevention attempts to reduce the damage caused by symptomatic disease by focusing on mental, physical, and social rehabilitation.
+It aims to maximize the remaining capabilities and functions of an already disabled individual.
 Goals of tertiary prevention include: preventing pain and damage, halting progression and complications from disease, and restoring the health and functions of the individuals affected by disease.
 For syphilitic patients, rehabilitation includes measures to prevent complete disability from the disease, such as implementing work-place adjustments for the blind and paralyzed or providing counseling to restore normal daily functions to the greatest extent possible.

-The general use of machinery that has adequate ventilation and airflow is suggested for these patients in order to halt progression and complications of disease.
-A study conducted in nursing homes to prevent diseases concluded that the use of evaporative humidifiers to maintain the indoor humidity within the range 40–60% can reduce respiratory risk.
-Certain diseases thrive in different humidities, so the use of the humidifiers can help kill the particles of diseases.
+Quaternary prevention

+Quaternary prevention means avoiding unnecessary medical interventions or overmedicalization.